 Donated by Robert Seys and Ed Cheys, the Memorial Shield has been in competition for over 45 years.

 The club donated this trophy in memory of Paul Chitty, a valued member of the club for many years.
 Paul was the President of the club in 1998 and continued to sit on the executive committee as Secretary for some years after.
 This memorial cup is to honour and remember a dear friend of the club who passed away suddenly and unexpectedly in the fall of 2005.
 The Paul Chitty Memorial Cup replaces the now retired Joe Guay Trophy, below.

-Donated in 2006 by the Robin Hood Archery Club, the Paul Chitty Memorial Trophy has been in competition for 11 years.
+Donated in 2006 by the Robin Hood Archery Club, the Paul Chitty Memorial Trophy has been in competition for over 11 years.

 Kleysen’s Cartage Trophy